Qu’Appelle River Watershed Updates

 Crooked Lake

-• Inflows to Crooked Lake are about 24 m3/s.
+- Inflows to Crooked Lake are about 24 m3/s, which is well above normal for this time of year.

-• The water level at Crooked Lake is 451.76 m this morning, which is 5 cm above the top of summer operating level of 451.71 m.
+- The water level at Crooked Lake is at 451.66 m this morning, which is 5 cm below the top of summer operating level of 451.71 m.

 Round Lake